MetaCenterCloudPuppet/cesnet-java_ng/README.markdown

 * Files:
  * webupd8 ppa repository if enabled and needed (Debian, Ubuntu) + apt keys

-No changes to the alternatives are done (only a switching in the packages triggers).
+No changes to the alternatives are done (only a switching in the package triggers).

 ## Usage